-The Tokyo stadium will mark the beginning of the cup on the late morning of Friday 20th September with Japan facing Russia; A starting match which promises to be very intense.
+The Tokyo Stadium will mark the beginning of the cup on the late morning of Friday 20th September with Japan facing Russia; A starting match which promises to be very intense.
 Then, during the following day, three deeply interesting matches will kick-off: New-Zealand vs South Africa, France vs Argentina and Australia vs Fiji in the respective cities of Yokohama, Tokyo, and Sapporo.

-In total, twelves cities will host the 48 matches of the cup between 20 countries, from Fukuoka in the south to Sapporo in the northernmost island of Hokkaido.
+In total, twelve cities will host the 48 matches of the cup between 20 countries, from Fukuoka in the south to Sapporo in the northernmost island of Hokkaido.
 Yet, it is likely that for practical reasons, every match will take place around the capital from the quarter-finals.
-Then the final itself will be held in Yokohama stadium on Saturday 2nd November where more than seventy thousand peoples will be reunited to enjoy the last part of the competition.
+Then the final itself will be held in Yokohama Stadium on Saturday 2nd November where more than seventy thousand peoples will be reunited to enjoy the last part of the competition.

 How to get around inside the country?